 Expats will have no problem keeping in touch in Singapore.
-Landline and mobile phone networks, Internet and postal services are all of a high standard.
+Mobile phone networks, internet and postal services are all of a high standard.
 English television channels and online news sites are also readily accessible.

-The three main providers of phone and Internet services in Singapore are StarHub, Singtel and M1; expats should compare the pricing of their available options before making a decision of which service provider to go with.
+The three leading providers of phone and internet services in Singapore are StarHub, Singtel and M1.
+Expats should compare the pricing of their available options before choosing a service provider.

 Mobile phones in Singapore

 In Singapore, expats have access to a range of mobile phone service providers.
 The major operators, Singtel, StarHub and M1, offer both 4G and the latest 5G services.
 These providers offer various plans, including prepaid services and contract plans, which are competitively priced to suit different needs.

 For expats, SIM-only plans are often the most practical choice, especially if they already have a mobile phone in good working condition.
 These plans are typically postpaid and may require documentation such as a long-term visa or work pass, a residential address in Singapore and confirmation of employment and residential status from the employer.

 Besides the major operators, several Mobile Virtual Network Operators (MVNOs) like Circles.Life, MyRepublic and Zero1 are available, offering competitive data packages at more affordable rates.
 When choosing a mobile plan, expats should consider their specific needs in terms of data, call minutes, costs and any additional benefits that various providers might offer.

 - See the official websites of Singtel, StarHub and M1 to learn more about mobile plans and contracts.